Back to Newsroom

 6. Lane departure warning

 Losing concentration behind the wheel?
 A car with lane departure warning will alert you (through noise or vibration) when you appear to be drifting over marked lane lines without indicating.
 A useful way to check if you’re too tired to drive, and avoid accidents.
-Check out the new Citroen C4 Picasso or new Vauxhall Cascada if this is a feature that interests you.
+Check out the Citroen C4 Picasso or new Vauxhall Cascada if this is a feature that interests you.

 Search all cars with lane departure warning.